The Bodyguard (musical): Utrecht (2015–2017)

 The first non-English production had its first try-out on 12 September 2015, in the Netherlands.
-The show played at the Utrecht Beatrix Theater and had its premiere on the 27 September.
+The show played at the Utrecht Beatrix Theater and had its premiere on 27 September.
 This production was the first to use all-new costume, set, lighting and sound designs (with sound design by Gareth Owen).
 It also included the new song that was added to the show for the UK and Ireland tour.

 Singer Romy Monteiro, who competed in the 2014 season of The Voice of Holland, was cast as Rachel Marron, with the role of Frank Farmer shared by Dutch actors Mark van Eeuwen and Dave Mantel.
 On 25 January 2016, producers announced actor Miro Kloosterman had joined the cast.
 From mid-February 2016 to January 2017, he shared the role of Frank Farmer with Van Eeuwen and Mantel.

 Carolina Dijkuizen portrayed the role of Rachel's sister, Nicki Marron, until September 2016, after which singer Nurlaila Karim took over the role.

 April Darby alternated the role of Rachel Marron with Monteiro, while understudies Samantha Klots and Tjindjara Metschendorp portrayed the role when both singers were unable to perform.
 In February 2017 Samantha Klots left the show and was replaced by Anne Apello as understudy Rachel Marron/Backing Vocal.
 In March 2017 Talita Angwarmasse joined the cast as alternate Rachel Marron.

 The other main cast included former Nickelodeon presenter Patrick Martens and actor Ferry Doedens alternating the role of Sy Spector, Ruurt de Maesschalck and Mike Ho Sam Sooi alternating as Bill Devaney, model and actor Bram Blankestijn as The Stalker, Zjon Smaal as Tony Scibelli and Robbert van den Bergh as Ray Court (who, in this version, was slightly based on the character Spencer Reid from Criminal Minds).
 Roy Kullick assumed the role of Ray Court on 25 July 2016.
 Paul Donkers took over the role of Tony Scibelli at the end of September 2016.
 Donkers left the show again in May 2017, after which Zjon Smaal returned to portray Tony Scibelli, which he did until the final performance.

 The show closed at the Beatrix Theatre on 16 July 2017 and was replaced by the Dutch production of On Your Feet.
 The sets and costumes were shipped to Madrid to be used for the Spanish production.